 How the Missouri Plan Works Infographic

-Most lawyers have heard of Missouri's Non-Partisan Court Plan and understand how it works and why it's a vital part of our state government.
+Most lawyers have heard of Missouri's Non-Partisan Court Plan and understand how it works and why it's a vital part of our state Constitution.
 But outside the legal community, few people realize that the Plan has become a model for the nation.

 From the Report by the Commission on Judicial Independence